Deformation (physics)

-In physics and continuum mechanics, deformation is the transformation of a body from a reference configuration to a current configuration.
+In physics and continuum mechanics, deformation is the change in the shape or size of an object.
+It has dimension of length with SI unit of metre (m).
+It is quantified as the residual displacement of particles in a non-rigid body, from an initial configuration to a final configuration, excluding the body's average translation and rotation (its rigid transformation).
 A configuration is a set containing the positions of all particles of the body.